zenangst/Blueprints/README.md

 <img src="https://github.com/zenangst/Blueprints/blob/master/Images/Blueprints-icon.png?raw=true" width="256" height="256" alt="Blueprints Icon" align="right" />

-Blueprints is a collection of Blueprints layouts that is meant to make your life easier when working with collection view Blueprints layouts.
+Blueprints is a collection of flow layouts that is meant to make your life easier when working with collection view flow layouts.
 It comes with two built-in layouts that are highly flexible and easy to configure at the call-site.
 They support properties like items per row and items per column; this will calculate the layout attributes needed for fitting the number of views that you want to appear on the screen.

 The framework also provides a good base for your custom implementations.
-By extending the core Blueprints layout, you get built-in support for animations and layout attribute caching.
+By extending the core blueprint layout, you get built-in support for animations and layout attribute caching.
 The bundled default animator supports animations that look very similar to what you get from a vanilla table view.
 If you want to provide your collection view animator, no problem; you can inject an animator of your choosing when initializing the layout.

 ## Features